PUPPIES

 Redbone Coonhound-Unknown Mix Dogs For Adoption in pomfret, CT, USA

 Dog Breed: Redbone Coonhound / Mixed (short coat).
 Adoption Fee: 450.00.
-Hi!
-I’m Gordon, I’m estimated to be 3 years young and I love to play!
-I have resident foster friends that I
+Hi, I’m Gordon!
+I’m about 4 years old and full of playful energy.
+I love spending time outdoors with my fos

 View more